-NorFlu (project description)
+NorFlu (project description) - project description

 NorFlu is a research project that is investigating the possible consequences of having influenza A (H1N1) - swine flu - during pregnancy.
 The project aims to find out how influenza in pregnancy affects maternal health and child development.
 NorFlu is also studying the effect of pandemic vaccination during pregnancy.